-American Convention on the Granting of Civil Grants women the same civil rights Rights to Women enjoyed by men.
-(OAS, 1948) Inter-American Convention on the Granting of Establishes that the right to vote and to be elect- Political Rights to Women ed to national office should not be denied or (OAS, 1948) restricted on the basis of sex.
-Convention on the Elimination of All Forms of Obliges States to substantive equality Discrimination against Women between women and men.
-(CEDAW, UN, 1979) Inter-American Convention to Prevent, Punish Establishes the right of women to live and Eradicate Violence against Women (Belem free from violence, both in the public and private Do Pará Convention, OAS, 1994) spheres.
+American Convention on the Granting of Civil Grants women the same civil rights enjoyed by Rights to Women (OAS, 1948) men.
+Inter-American Convention on the Granting of Establishes that the right to vote and to be Political Rights to Women (OAS, 1948) elected to national office should not be denied or restricted on the basis of sex.
+Convention on the Elimination of All Forms of Obliges States to substantive equality Discrimination against Women (CEDAW, UN, between women and men.
+1979) Inter-American Convention to Prevent, Punish Establishes the right of women to live free and Eradicate Violence against Women (Belem from violence, both in the public and private Do Pará Convention, OAS, 1994) spheres.